Top 4 Reasons Fall and Winter are the Best Times to Declutter

 - Your office.
 Go through that box of receipts you may need one day, get rid of that broken printer to clear the way for a more productive workspace.

 - Your coat closet.
 Fall is the time to assess your coat selection to see what still fits, what is still in style, and what is still in good condition.
 That goes for your hat and glove collection too!

 - Your kitchen.
 Check the expiry dates on your canned goods and make sure you have matching lids for all of your Tupperware.

 2) A Clean and Clutter-Free Home is Healthier

-Indoor air can be up to five times more polluted than outdoor air, especially when our windows stay closed during the colder months.
+Did you know that indoor air can be up to five times more polluted than outdoor air?
+This is especially true when our windows stay closed during the colder months.
 Of course, ensuring your indoor air is well-filtered is important year-round, but it’s something we should monitor even more closely during a pandemic when our doors and windows aren’t open as often.

 While we want to keep heating costs down by keeping the cold air out, that means the air we’re breathing indoors isn’t as clean as it should be.

 Luckily, there are a number of things you can do to improve your indoor air quality just by decluttering and cleaning!
 Here are some tips to help instantly improve the air inside your home:

 When your furnace is constantly running to heat your home, it’s important to make sure you’re always using a clean furnace filter.
 This can be an easy thing to forget, so set reminders in your smartphone so you know when you need to replace your filter.
 Here’s a rough guideline as to how often a furnace filter should be changed: